eXparity/hamcrest-date/README.md

 * __sameDay__ - Test if the actual date is on the same day as the reference date
 * __sameHour__ - Test if the actual date is on the same hour of the day as the reference date
 * __sameInstant__ - Test if the actual date is the same, down to the millisecond, as the reference date
+* __sameOrBefore__ - Test if the actual date is the same or before the reference date
+* __sameOrAfter__ - Test if the actual date is the same or after the reference date
 * __sameMinute__ - Test if the actual date is on the same minute of the hour as the reference date
 * __sameMonth__ - Test if the actual date is on the same month of the year as the reference date
 * __sameSecond__ - Test if the actual date is on the same second of the minute as the reference date